Fourier-Mukai functors in the supported case: Introduction

 The group of autoequivalences of the derived category, besides being an interesting algebraic object in itself, acts on the stability manifold.
-Already for Calabi--Yau manifolds of dimension $2$ (i.e.\ K3 surfaces), this group is very complicated and one of the main motivations of \cite{Or} is to give an input to its study.
+Already for Calabi--Yau manifolds of dimension $2$ (i.e.\ K3 surfaces), this group is very complicated and one of the main motivations of \cite{Or} is to stimulate its study.
 As for stability conditions, in higher dimension the situation becomes much more involved.

 Therefore, following suggestions from the physics literature, one may start from the non-compact or the so called `open' Calabi--Yau's.
 Let us be more precise discussing some explicit examples where the ambient space $X_1$ is smooth and Theorem \ref{thm:main2} (or a variant of it) applies.